FelixOnline/v2/content/articles/2010-2-25-facebook-login-search-dimwits-come-unstuck.md

 subtitle: >
   Facebook numpties fooled by Blog post and good SEO
 date: "2010-02-25 13:23:05 +0000"

 # Attributes from Felix Online V1
 id: "98"
 old_path: /tech/98/facebook-login-search-dimwits-come-unstuck
 aliases:
  - /tech/98/facebook-login-search-dimwits-come-unstuck
+imported: true
+comments:
+ - This is literally hilariousSource   I saw this on another post and it made me smileWorry does not empty tomorrow of its sorrow It empties today of its strength  Source   I love this site and just wish I was as smart as you guys but maybe I can at least give you a smilejust to make you you smile  Which is the nonsmoking lifeboat Hi  I am definitely glad to find this Good job

 # Article Taxonomies
 categories:
  - tech
 tags:
+authors:
+ - srg03

+# Homepage control params
 headline: true
 featured: true